CamileM/assignment2-engi-54/README.md

 If you are presenting...

-Understand your audience
+- Understand your audience
-Keep it simple
+- Keep it simple
-Your slides are your aid, not the end product
+- Your slides are your aid, not the end product
-Use notes
+- Use notes
-Use diagrams and images
+- Use diagrams and images

 Tell a story…
 E.g Music but a respective point of music in your life.

 ## TASK:
-5 Minutes ( Minimum 4 and Maximum 6)
+- 5 Minutes ( Minimum 4 and Maximum 6)
-A subject of your choice (passion)
+- A subject of your choice (passion)
-Research & Plan (tonight)
+- Research & Plan (tonight)
-Rehearse (at least once)
+- Rehearse (at least once)
-Each person delivers tomorrow (individually)
+- Each person delivers tomorrow (individually)
-Part of your assessment (Ruberic)
+- Part of your assessment